BHP: Ok Tedi environmental disaster

-In the 1990s the communities of the lower Fly Region, including the Yonggom people, sued BHP and received US$28.6 million in an out-of-court settlement, which was the culmination of an enormous public-relations campaign against the company by environmental groups.
-As part of the settlement, a (limited) dredging operation was put in place and efforts were made to rehabilitate the site around the mine.
-However, the mine is still in operation and waste continues to flow into the river system.
-BHP was granted legal indemnity from future mine related damages.
-Experts predict that it will take 300 years to clean up the toxic contamination.

 Bento Rodrigues dam collapse

 In 2015, the company was involved in the Bento Rodrigues tailings dam collapse, the worst environmental disaster in the history of the state of Minas Gerais, Brazil.
 On 5 November 2015, an iron ore mine tailings dam near Mariana, south-eastern Brazil, owned and operated by Samarco, a subsidiary of BHP and Vale, suffered a catastrophic failure, devastating the nearby town of Bento Rodrigues with the mudflow, killing 19 people, injuring more than 50 and causing enormous ecological damage, and threatening life along the Rio Doce and the Atlantic Ocean near the mouth of the Rio Doce.
-The accident was one of the biggest environmental disasters in Brazil's history.

-An investigation into the disaster commissioned by BHP, Vale and Samarco found the collapse was due to a variety of construction and design flaws.
-In June 2018, Samarco, Vale and BHP signed an agreement to drop a US$7 billion lawsuit and allow two years for the companies to address the greater US$55 billion suit seeking social, environmental and economic compensation.
+An investigation found the collapse was due to construction and design flaws.

+In June 2018, Samarco, Vale and BHP signed an agreement for the Brazilian government to drop a $7 billion civil lawsuit against the mining companies and allow two years for the companies to address the greater US$55 billion civil lawsuit brought by Brazil's federal prosecutors seeking social, environmental and economic compensation.
+In August 2018, BHP settled a class action suit in the US for US$50 million, with no admission of liability.
+At the same time, it was facing a class action lawsuit from shareholders in Australia related to the dam failure and losses incurred by shareholders following company disclosures to the market regarding the safety of the dam.

-Escondida and Cerro Colorado water usage issue
+In November 2018, UK-based legal firm SPG Law, now Pogust Goodhead, filed a US$5 billion group action in the High Court of Justice at Liverpool under Brazilian law against BHP Billiton on behalf of 235,000 Brazilian individuals and organisations, including municipal governments, utility companies, indigenous tribes and the Catholic Church.
+BHP continues to deny the claim in its entirety.
+In August 2025, BHP Group and Vale offered US$1.4 billion to settle the case.
+On 14 November 2025, High Court judge Finola O'Farrell ruled BHP strictly liable for the disaster, citing negligence, technical warnings and lack of essential studies, which permitted the height of the dam to increase beyond safe levels.
+The group stated it intends to appeal over the decision.

+Exploitation of aquifers in Atacama Desert

-BHP has been accused of perpetrating irregularities with respect to drawing waters above the granted limit from the aquafiers.
+BHP has been accused of perpetrating irregularities with respect to drawing waters above the granted limit from the aquifers.
 Due to which the water table has dropped significantly, making land-based livelihoods less viable for people of the community, many of whom have been forced to relocate to urban areas.
 In January 2021, the Supreme Court of Chile validated the objections of local indigenous tribes about BHP's water usage and impacts on wetland areas.
 Later in July, the same court ordered BHP to begin the application process for Cerro Colorado operating permits from scratch.
+In 2023 the mine was closed as its permit expired to extract water from the bofedal-hosting aquifer of Lagunillas expired and was not renewed.
+BHP subsidiary Pampa Norte plans to start works in 2028, with the intention of reopening Cerro Colorado around 2030.